RAYHAN-MU/Skin-Disease-classification-using-u-net-model/README.md

-# Skin Disease Detection Using CNN
+# Skin Disease Detection Using CNN based u-net model

 ## Project Overview
 This project focuses on detecting skin diseases using a Convolutional Neural Network (CNN).